Need help with mortgages?

 Speak to our independent mortgage advisors today.

-Yes, both expats and non-residents can get mortgages in Dubai.
-Expats can borrow up to 80% of a property's value, with a 20% deposit required.
+Yes.
+Both residents and non-residents can apply for mortgages in Dubai.
+Expats can typically borrow up to 80% of a property’s value depending on eligibility and lender criteria.

 Rosie Patterson